 When a defined hierarchy is in place, usually in the form of an organizational chart, employees know who does what and who reports to whom.
 This also makes the company better prepared to make staffing decisions that improve operational efficiency and spur growth.

-A thoroughly refined organizational structure can also provide guidance when it comes to handing out promotions, crafting development plans and managing other employee changes.
+Not only can a thoroughly refined organizational structure help you find key players in a business, it can also provide guidance when it comes to handing out promotions, crafting development plans and managing other employee changes.